Virtual drive for quick access to backups

 /Dfollowed by a directory path indicates where you want to install the Virtual Drive.

--InitialVirtualDriveLetteris an optional parameter.
+-InitialVirtualDriveLetteris an optional parameter that (if used) must be placed before the path.
 It lets you customize the letter the Virtual Drive is mounted to during installation, for example

 Virtual Drive settings

 The Virtual Drive is usually used with predefined settings.
 If needed, advanced users can change them through the configuration file (config.ini).

 - Populate the section with the parameters you want to configure as shown in the example below.